 Project Type: New Utility Business Model

-Project Objective: Develop new pricing strategies, including time-of-use pricing, in San Diego Gas & Electric’s territory
+Project Objective: Develop new pricing strategies in San Diego Gas & Electric’s territory

 - Kurt Adelberger, Principal, Google, LinkedIn

 - James Fine, Economist, Environmental Defense Fund, LinkedIn

 - Jon Fortune, Director for Regulatory & Energy Services, Sunverge Energy, LinkedIn

 - Gabe Petlin, Senior Analyst, California Public Utilities Commission, LinkedIn

 - Chris Yunker, Rates and Analysis Manager, San Diego Gas & Electric, LinkedIn